 Our faculty members have extensive experience in their respective fields.
 That means you'll have the opportunity to learn from many current and former chiefs of police, sheriffs, judges, wardens and security executives.
 With curricula that emphasize current theories, as well as real-world situations, you’ll quickly see how you can have a positive influence in your community.

 Become part of something bigger than yourself and join a network of students who share your vision of a more secure world.
 Become a student of the College of Criminal Justice and Security.

-*The Bachelor of Science in Criminal Justice Administration, Bachelor of Science in Organizational Security and Management, and Master of Science Administration of Justice and Security programs are educational degree programs.
-Graduates may need to meet other requirements or qualifications to become a law enforcement, corrections, or peace officer at the state, national, or international level.
+*Graduates of criminal justice and security programs may need to meet other requirements or qualifications to become a law enforcement, corrections or peace officer at the state, national or international level.
 Students who are interested in pursuing such professions are encouraged to check with the applicable agencies for a list of requirements.

 Use of the word partner or partnership is for marketing purposes only and is not intended to create a legal partnership.

 We are an academic ally of the FBI National Academy Associates (FBINAA) and a strategic academic partner of the National Organization of Black Law Enforcement Executives (NOBLE).

 Further, we support collaborative efforts with ASIS International, which seeks to identify professional competencies, trends and workplace priorities in the field of security.
 Read the results from the latest ASIS Foundation Roundtable on Security Talent Development.